przant/stori/README.md

 ---

+The steps followed were the next:

+1. Create a S3 bucket in where to upload the CSV transaction files to process
+2. Create a local Golang CLI app with two flags:
+    1. **-f filename** To store from the terminal the CSV filename to upload
+    2. **-b bucket** The bucket name in where to store the CSV file
+3. Create an IAM Role with basic Lambda permissions
+4. Create a Lambda function and attach to S3 as a trigger for each new file uploaded
+5. Update the IAM Role to grant S3 read permissions on each new object created to process them with the Lambda function
+6. Create a DynamoDB table
+7. Update the IAM Role to grant write permissions on the DynamoDB tbale to put the records from the CSV
+8. Create Simple Email Service Indentities to send the summary of the CSV file processing
+9. Update the IAM Role to grant permissions on the SES service to send email to the specified recources (the identities)

+---
+## **1. CREATE AN S3 BUCKET**

+Create and S3 bucket in the AWS region of your preference, with a unique name, and all the default values.

+---
-## **BUILD LOCAL GOLANG APP**
+## **2. CREATE A LOCAL GOLANG CLI APP**

-To build the Golang local app, you need to have installed the Go compiler, at least the version 1.19.1.
-For mre information on how to install Go, check thits [link](https://go.dev/dl/).
+To build the local Golang CLI app, you need to have installed the Go compiler, at least the version 1.19.1.
+For more information on how to install Go, check this [link](https://go.dev/dl/).

-Move to the subfolder file uploader, and if you do not have installed the necessary AWS SDK packages for Golang, you have to execute the following command:
+Move to the subfolder named _file\_uploader/_, and execute the following command:

 > go mod tidy